Me: “Look! I’m in disguise!”

 Because that’s what I am: I am Other.

 I’m not normal.
-I’ve never been ‘normal’; I’m autistic.
+I’ve never been ‘normal’; I have ADHD.
 I’ve been a hippy, a metalhead, a goth, a cybergoth, a weird frumpy religious looking person, a plain weird mismatched clothes person, or at the very least, slightly quirky.

 Most of the time, I like my outward appearance to be a bit different.
 I want – no, need – people to know I’m a bit different before they interact with me.
 I’d rather they think I’m weird and then realise I’m fairly normal, than think I’m normal and then realise I’m odd.
 I normally own my weirdness, because it’s me, it’s mine, and without it I’d be someone different.